 Interpersonal Violence Prevention Specialist

 Taylor serves as a Violence Prevention Specialist in the office.
 She is originally from Michigan and completed her Bachelor of Science from Central Michigan University.
 She then went south to complete her Master's in Higher Education Counseling with a concentration in Student Affairs from Clemson University.
 She has spent time working in Sheffield, England and Sydney, Australia before making College Station home.
 She is currently working on a Graduate Certificate Program in Diversity, Social Justice, and Inclusion, through the University of Colorado, Colorado Springs.
 Her main responsibilities include designing, implementing, and evaluating presentations and workshops around sexual violence prevention.
-She also advises the Student Anti-Violence Educators (SAVE).
+She also advises Aggie Elevate.
 In her free time, Taylor can be found outdoors with her dachshund, Sven or traveling to somewhere new.

 Angela has been working in an educational environment for the past 15 years, from working with preschool, public school, and the last three years with Texas A&M. She recently completed a certificate program through Texas A&M University to help further her career.
 Students are her passion and being an advocate for any child/student who wants to succeed.
 She is a proud parent of three beautiful, grown children.
 In her spare time, she enjoys sewing, home decorating and decorating shows, and doing the little things for her own kids just to see them smile.

-Megan is a second-year graduate student studying Health Education with interests in bisexual health, health communication, and sexuality.
+Megan is a second-year graduate student studying Health Education with interests in bisexual health, health literacy/communication, and sexuality.
 She has been with Health Promotion for three years.
 Megan earned her Bachelor of Science in Health with a minor in Sociology from Texas A&M and served as President of The Sex Project for the 2016-2017 academic year.
 She is fascinated by science and research and aims to decrease health disparities through her work in the field.
-Megan loves iced coffee, interior design, McElroy podcasts, and hip hop.
+Megan loves iced coffee, interior design, the McElroys, Armchair Expert, and hip hop.
 Her projects include directing a review of our brochures and handouts, managing the website, creating graphics, and organizing the Wellness Spotlight!